Identifiable learning of dissipative dynamics: Theoretical Results

-The time-irreversible drift plays a fundamental role in the dynamics of the system.
+\paragraph{Current Velocity and System EPR} The time-irreversible drift plays a fundamental role in the dynamics of the system.
 Besides being used in computing the global EPR, $f_{\text{irr}}$ is identical to the current velocity~\cite{nelson1967dynamical, pavliotis2014stochastic, seifert2005entropy}, as shown by the equivalence:

 Therefore, the ODE governed by $f_{\text{irr}}$, i.e.,

 defines the characteristics associated with the stationary FPE given by~\eqref{eq:sfpe}.
 The resulting flow map $\phi_t$, defined via $\phi_t(\Z) = \Z_t^{\text{irr}}$ where $\Z_t^{\text{irr}}$ solves~\eqref{eq:app_irr} with initial condition $\Z_0^{\text{irr}}=\Z$, preserves the stationary density.
 This implies that for any observable $A(\Z)$, the following identity holds: